liteflow-labs/liteflow-js/README.md

 ## Packages

-- [React](./packages/react/): React hooks to interact with the Liteflow API
+- [Core](./packages/core/): Core library to interact with the Liteflow API
+- [React](./packages/react/): React hooks build on top of the Core library

 ## Documentation